What other deal protection and costs coverage mechanisms are most frequently used by acquirers?

 All deal protection measures used in the UK may be used in the Isle of Man, however the most frequently used measures are conditionality and exclusivity agreements.

 If the Takeover Code applies, it prohibits “offer-related arrangements” between a bidder, or any person acting in concert with it, and the target.

-A non refundable deposit (or a deposit only refundable if the acquirer does not close as a result of a seller breach) protects the seller.
-Break fees are possible to protect the acquirer, though the directors are not able to fetter their discretion and the payment of break fees on a transaction involving the take-over of a listed company is an undeveloped area.
+A non-refundable deposit, or a deposit only refundable if the acquirer does not close as a result of the seller’s breach, protects the seller.
+Break fees can also be used to protect the acquirer although the directors of the company are not able to fetter their discretion and the payment of break fees on a transaction involving the takeover of a listed company is an undeveloped area.

 In private company deals, the target company’s shareholders are usually directly involved in the sale.
 Very strong deal protection is thus the norm as directors’ concerns are lessened because shareholders typically either directly sign the acquisition agreement or consent to the transaction shortly after signing.
 Target companies in these types of transactions typically do not have a right to terminate the deal to enter into a competing transaction and are frequently expressly prohibited from taking actions in furtherance of a competing transaction (without any fiduciary exception).